Mate Rimac

 Rimac has previously turned down offers to move his business out of the country, stating that his goal is to bring automotive manufacturers to Croatia.
 Motor Trend has ranked Rimac ninth on their list of the biggest players in the auto industry, Forbes named Rimac one of the Top 30 Under 30, the 30 best entrepreneurs under the age of 30 of the world, in 2017.
-Rimac was named the Croatian Entrepreneur of the Year in 2017 by EY Hrvatska (Ernst&Young Croatia).
+Rimac was named the Croatian Entrepreneur of the Year in 2017 by EY Hrvatska (Ernst & Young Croatia).

 Early life

-He was born in Livno, SR Bosnia and Herzegovina, SFR Yugoslavia (present day Bosnia and Herzegovina) in 1988 to Zdenka and Ivan Rimac.
-The family temporarily moved to Frankfurt, Germany in 1991, when Rimac was three years old, to escape the nascent Yugoslav Wars which had rendered the family's home region uninhabitable.
+Rimac was born in Livno, SR Bosnia and Herzegovina, SFR Yugoslavia (present day Bosnia and Herzegovina) in 1988 to Zdenka and Ivan Rimac.
+The family temporarily moved to Frankfurt, Germany in 1991, when he was three years old, to escape the nascent Yugoslav Wars which had rendered the family's home region uninhabitable.
 The family lived in Germany until 2000, after which they moved to Croatia, settling in Samobor, where Rimac's father founded a real estate company.

 Moving from Germany to Croatia, Rimac has admitted that it was hard for him to adapt and keep up in school.
 He was bullied for having a Bosnian accent.
 However, Rimac was fascinated by cars and technology and was working in his parents' garage on his own projects.
-During high school, Rimac's professor and later mentor, Ivan Vlainić, convinced him to participate at a local competition for electronics.
-Mate did not have high hopes as he was not great at school but nevertheless, he won the first prize.
+During high school, Rimac's teacher and later mentor, Ivan Vlainić, convinced him to participate at a local competition for electronics.
+Mate did not have high hopes as he did not excel at school but, nevertheless, he won the first prize.
 After that, Mate competed on a national level, where he also achieved top spot, which led him to represent Croatia in global competitions for electronics and innovation.

 In 2005, Rimac built a device that replaced the computer keyboard and mouse with a glove, which he called the iGlove.
 Shortly after, Rimac invented a rear-view mirror system for avoiding a vehicle's blind spot, called Active Mirror System, which won an award at the IENA international trade fair 2006 in Nuremberg, Germany.
 At age 17, Rimac applied for two international patents for his inventions.
-Rimac won numerous awards in international competitions for electronics and innovation before turning 18 – in South Korea, Germany, Belgium, Switzerland, Malaysia and Croatia.
+Rimac won numerous awards in international competitions for electronics and innovation before turning 18, in South Korea, Germany, Belgium, Switzerland, Malaysia and Croatia.
 Rimac attended the VERN University of Applied Science from 2007.
 He obtained a bachelor's degree in Entrepreneurial Management in 2010.